erizocosmico/bindec/README.md

 `bindec` generates encoders and decoders to encode and decode binary representations of types.
 Encoders and decoders are code-generated, thus generating code tailored specifically for your type, making encoding and decoding really fast.

-**Project status:** this project is still in a very early stage and lacks extensive testing.
-Use at your own risk.

 ### Install

 ```